run2bizdocs/documentation/en-us/docs/run2biz-platform/platform-administration/customizable-fields/label-customize-system.md

 Description: Intended to change the names of labels within ITSM, allowing a greater customization of it.
 It's necessary that the user have knowledge about programming.
 # Customize Labels

-This functionality is intended to change the names of labels within CITSmart Platform, allowing a greater customization of it.
+This functionality is intended to change the names of labels within 4biz Platform, allowing a greater customization of it.
 It's necessary that the user have knowledge about programming.